-The purpose of the agricultural issues forum is to present a current issue to a public audience; therefore, professional ethics and standards are to be considered.
+The agricultural issues forum aims to present a current issue to a public audience; therefore, professional ethics and standards are to be considered.
 Ignoring truthful information, falsifying needed information, using unreliable sources, and plagiarism are examples of violations that could result in disqualification.